xet7/TSC/tsc/docs/pages/conventions.md

 sends you some great peace of music by email and states it is "CC-BY-SA 3.0" or so, save the email as a separate file, and commit that email file to the private licensing repository on the Alexandria server (`/var/local/repos/TSC-Licensing.git`).
-For forum contributions, a screenshot of the post suffices as [the forum rules](http://forum.secretchronicles.de/rules) already state everyone who posts on the forums grants an appropriate license, and the forum rules page has already been commited to the private licensing repository.
+For any kind of contribution via public channels it is sufficient if the author of the contribution mentions the license publically.
+Specifically for contributions via the forum, [the forum rules](http://forum.secretchronicles.de/rules) already guarantee a proper license so that further proof is not required.

 This is some precaution against the possibility some malicious man tries to sue us for using his music or other asset, although he allowed us to use it.

-According to murphy’s law, the forum will be suffering from some grave data loss at that very time, so having something at hand then would be really useful.
+The license for any code contributed is the GPLv3 or later.
+This is obvious from our code license, the GPLv3: When the contributor takes the sourcecode and changes it, his changes are automatically licensed under GPLv3 due to its viral effect.
+This is how the GPLv3 works.

 ### Pull Requests ###